 Yes, but it does not dictate a change in assessment.
 Uniformity of treatment requires that value adjustments not be made simply due to a recent sales price.
 The subject property’s sales price may not necessarily be conclusive evidence of true market value and is not binding upon the Tax Board.
 However, the circumstances surrounding a sale are always important.

-No, consultations regarding property tax appeals are completely free.
+No, initial consultations regarding property tax appeals are completely free.

 The cost of filling is paid by our office and is included as part of the contingency fee agreement.
-While the service of an expert is your option, the cost to retain and any fees for preparation of the expert reports is your expense.
-However, we will pay for the reasonable cost associated with having your expert testify at trial.
+While the service of an expert is your option, the cost to retain an expert and any fees for preparation of the expert reports is your expense.

 Spector Foerst & Associates has attorneys admitted in New Jersey and New York but our tax appeal practice is limited to New Jersey municipalities.